Entwurmen von Katzen

 The easiest way to give your pet a worming treatment is with a spot-on preparation .
 You simply drip this onto the back of your cat's neck.
 The product is then absorbed by the skin and enters the cat's body, where it acts against the parasites and also kills the worm eggs.
 This also prevents excreted worms from reaching other animals or people.
 The amount of spot-on to be administered usually depends on the cat's body weight .

-In addition to administering spot-on medication, you can also deworm your cat with tablets or pastes .
+In addition to administering spot-on medication, you can also deworm your cat using tablets or pastes .
 However, since animals are very sensitive to oral medication, spot-on is the most popular method of deworming.
 If your cat does not want to take tablets or pastes, do not force it to do so.
 This causes a lot of stress for the animal.
 In this case, consult your doctor to see whether a spot-on medication can also be administered.

 If the worming treatment is effective, the cat may still excrete worms through very soft stools.
 In this case, however, the worms die and the body expels them from the organism.